jdohertydev/maison_lavaux/README.md

 ## Introduction

-Maison Lavaux is a fully functional e-commerce platform specialising in boutique perfumes.
-Inspired by the fictitious luxury brand from the hit series Emily in Paris, Maison Lavaux offers a seamless shopping experience for customers seeking exclusive and sophisticated fragrances.
-Based on the Boutique Ado walkthrough, the platform has been extensively modified and enhanced to deliver a unique and refined shopping experience.
-With a user-friendly interface, secure online payments, and a stylish design, Maison Lavaux is your go-to destination for luxury perfumes.
+Maison Lavaux is a fully functional e-commerce platform specialising in boutique perfumes, inspired by the fictitious luxury brand from the hit series Emily in Paris.
+The site is designed to provide customers with an elegant and seamless shopping experience, offering exclusive and sophisticated fragrances.

+## Purpose

+The purpose of Maison Lavaux is to cater to perfume enthusiasts who value unique, boutique-style products and a premium shopping experience.
+The platform is designed for:

+- Customers seeking handcrafted, luxurious perfumes tailored for both men and women.
+- Busy users who require an intuitive and efficient shopping experience, including mobile-friendly navigation and streamlined checkouts.
+- Returning shoppers who appreciate personalised recommendations, order history tracking, and secure account features.

+By addressing these specific needs, Maison Lavaux aims to bridge the gap between boutique perfume brands and their online clientele.

 ![Am I Responsive Display](readme-images/am-i-responsive.png)